 Table of Contents

-- Best Helly Hansen rain jackets for men: 7 top picks for travellers
+- Top-rated Helly Hansen rain jackets for men

-- Best Helly Hansen rain jackets for women: 7 top picks for travellers
+- Top-rated Helly Hansen rain jackets for women

 When you’re travelling, you want to be prepared for whatever’s blowing your way.
 And whether you’re dealing with a slight drizzle in Bergen or a torrential downpour in Taipei, you’re gonna want to look good doing it.
 Helly Hansen men’s waterproof jackets cover just about any style and function you need, from casual to rugged and professional to sporty.